 Your air filter is a small and inexpensive part that most people forget about, and yet it’s one of the most important parts in the entire system.
 Countless numbers of air conditioner problems can be traced back to a dirty air filter as the cause, including inefficiency, poor performance, and even catastrophic breakdowns.
 And yet almost nobody changes their air filter nearly as often as they should.

-As a homeowner, you should be checking your air filter monthly and changing it whenever necessary, which can be as much as once a month in a high-use climate like Florida.
+As a homeowner, you should be checking your air filter monthly and changing it whenever necessary, which can be as much as once a month in a high-use climate.
 This is especially true if you have pets, live near construction or in a particularly dusty area, or suffer from allergies or asthma, and need the extra protection of a constantly-clean filter.

 Run Fans When Possible